siavashsabet2020/MyMLP/README.md

 # MyMLP Module
 ## This is a handwritten Multi Layer Perceptron for both beginner and advanced machine learning students.

-This Project has been the result of a one week collabration with my developer teammate Kiarash Karimi.
+This Project has been the result of a one week collabration with my developer teammate.

 You can Download it with the command below:
 ```bash